 - Is not on probation or parole; and is not being sought under an active warrant against the applicant, officer, or partner.

-Please visit the website listed above for a complete list of requirements and to learn the steps involved in the application process.
+Please visit the website above for a complete list of requirements and to learn the steps involved in the application process.